joergschwarzwaelder/hhc2023/Objective-17/README.md

 ```
 So the source code is stored in a Github [repository](https://github.com/SantaWorkshopGeeseIslandsDevOps/northpole-ssh-certs-fa).

-In the code it is easy to spot, that the principal "elf
+In the code it is easy to spot, that the principal does just default to "elf" but can be provided as a parameter in

 **Achievement: Ipsum**
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI5NDk1NzE3NSwtMjAxMDE5MjYzXX0=
+eyJoaXN0b3J5IjpbMzAxNDEyOTQ0LC0yMDEwMTkyNjNdfQ==
 -->